HandtoEarth/Field/index.md

 <a name="user"></a>
 # Setting Up a User

 You can set up new user accounts in the User Management page of your ownCloud Web UI.
+See [User Management](https://doc.owncloud.org/server/9.1/admin_manual/configuration_user/user_configuration.html) in the Server Administration Manual for more detailed information about managing user settings.

 User accounts have the following properties: